AtfastrSlushyMaker/the-12th-player/README.md

 - Market value estimates and performance metrics

 ## 🤖 Models

+All machine learning models were developed in the [pl-standings-prediction-project](https://github.com/AtfastrSlushyMaker/pl-standings-prediction-project) repository, which contains the full data analysis, preprocessing, and model training notebooks.

 | Model | Algorithm | Performance | Features |
 |-------|-----------|-------------|----------|